 So, why is The Glass Castle leaving shelves?

-The Glass Castle is no longer a group read in EPS due to opposition from a small minority in the community.
+The Glass Castle is no longer a group read in EPS due to opposition from a small minority group in the community who believe the book is “inappropriate.”

-The State Department of Education, headed by Ryan Walters, pushed the agenda to ban the memoir, asserting that there was pornographic content within the pages.
-Edmond will continue to push a legacy that’s more in line with Hugh Hefner than academic excellence, Shared State Superintendent Ryan Walters from his X account on February 20th.
+Additionally, the State Department of Education, headed by Ryan Walters, pushed the agenda to ban the memoir, asserting that there was pornographic content within the pages.

 However, the Oklahoma Supreme Court rejected the State Department of Education’s attempt to ban the memoir within the district.